-The ORIP Trial (Omega-3 fats to Reduce the Incidence of Prematurity) is a research study that is investigating whether taking a fish oil rich in the omega 3 fat, called Docosahexaenoic Acid (DHA), during pregnancy will help prevent very premature delivery.
+The ORIP Trial (Omega-3 fats to Reduce the Incidence of Prematurity) is a research study that investigated whether taking a fish oil rich in the omega 3 fat, called Docosahexaenoic Acid (DHA), during pregnancy will help prevent very premature delivery.

-It is the largest clinical trial of omega-3 supplementation during pregnancy in the world.
+It was the largest clinical trial of omega-3 supplementation during pregnancy in the world.
 The study has finished recruiting and analysis of results is currently taking place.

 - Professor Maria Makrides, South Australian Health & Medical Research Institute

 - Dr Karen Best, South Australian Health & Medical Research Institute

 - Dr Andrew McPhee, Women's and Children's Health Network

 - Dr Lisa Yelland, University of Adelaide